 Publishers face a variety of risks, from the subject of a tell-all book suing for libel to an injury at your printing press.
 The high cost of lawsuits and other unexpected incidents makes insurance a wise investment.
 State laws, client contracts, and lease agreements may also require you to carry coverage.

 Insureon helps publishers find insurance that matches your unique risks.

 Get free expert advice and peace of mind knowing you have the right publishers' liability insurance for your small business.

 These insurance policies cover common risks in the publishing industry.

-General liability insurance for publishers covers customer property damage and injuries.
-Bundle with property insurance in a business owner’s policy for a discount.
+A general liability policy covers accidents that injure clients or damage their property.
+Bundle it with commercial property insurance in a business owner’s policy (BOP) for a discount.

-If your publishing company experiences a data breach, this policy can pay for recovery expenses, customer notification, and other related costs.
+If your publishing company experiences a data breach or cyberattack, cyber liability coverage pays for recovery expenses, customer notification, and other related costs.

 The policies on this page are specifically for publishers with printing operations.
 You can also find insurance information for companies that do only printing and copying as well as publishing offices without printing operations.

 Insureon's licensed insurance agents work with top-rated U.S. providers to find the right insurance coverage for your publishing business, whether you work independently or hire employees.